-If successful with your application, the Volunteers Manager will email the roster to all volunteers in early July.
-If you need to make any changes (due to work, study, travel commitments etc) you can request this in correspondence with the Volunteer Coordinator after you receive your roster.
+If you are successful with your application, the Volunteers Manager will email the roster in early July.
+If you need to make any changes (due to work, study, travel commitments etc) you can request this from the Volunteers Manager after you receive your roster.

-As a volunteer you will be required to work seven shifts across the 17-day festival; most shifts are approximately four to five hours so it is a total commitment of approximately 30 hours over the festival.
+As a volunteer you must be over 18 years of age.
+You will be required to work seven shifts across the 17-day festival; most shifts are approximately four to five hours so it is a total commitment of approximately 30 hours over the festival.
 A minimum availability of 14 shifts is required (even though you will only be rostered on for seven shifts).
 Applicants with good availability will be given preference.

-You will also be required to attend the compulsory volunteer briefing day - 2015 date will be updated in May 2015.
+You will also be required to attend the compulsory volunteer briefing day.

 Volunteering at MIFF requires:

 - that you be at least 18 years of age

 - energy and enthusiasm for MIFF and the MIFF program